Mildred Earp: 1950s

 The AAGPBL used a livelier ball in 1950.
 As a result, offensive levels augmented significantly in all cases with more hits, scoring more runs and hitting four times as many home runs as they did in previous seasons.
 That year Earp dropped to 5–6 with a 1.35 ERA, while the Chicks were 59–53 and ended fourth.
 Grand Rapids lost to Fort Wayne in the first round of the playoffs, three games to one.
 Earp was 0–1 with a 6.25 ERA in one playoff appearance.
 In a four-season career, Earp posted a 58–38 record with a 1.35 ERA in 108 games, and went 7–5 with a 1.95 ERA in the postseason.
 She ranks second all-time for best career ERA (0.12 behind Jean Faut) and best single-season ERA (0.01 behind Lois Florreich).

 Personal life

 Earp was born in October 1925 in West Fork, Arkansas to Joseph McKnight and Ona Earp.
 She married Ray Jackson Collins at the age of 16.
-Following her baseball career, Earp returned to her homeland of West Fork, Arkansas, where she died in 2017.
+Following her baseball career, Earp returned to her homeland of West Fork, Arkansas, where she died on June 27 2017.